miracle2k/webassets/docs/custom_filters.rst

 The ``output`` and ``input`` methods should look familiar.
 They're basically like the callable you are already familiar with, simply pulled inside a class.

-Class-based filters have a ``name``.
-If you do not set this, it will be automatically generated.
-In doing so, the class name is lowercased, and a potential ``Filter`` suffix is removed.
+Class-based filters have a ``name`` attribute, which you need to set if you want to register your filter globally.

 The ``input`` method will be called for every source file, the ``output`` method will be applied once after a bundle's contents have been concated.